G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.MSOffice/G1ANT.Addon.MSOffice/Commands/ExcelActivateSheetCommand.md

 ## Example

-This example shows how the Excel commands work together: the `excel.open` command opens new instance of Excel, then the `excel.addsheet` command adds a sheet named *New Sheet*, and the `excel.setvalue` command inserts *some entry* text into the cell at row 1, column 1.
+This example shows how the Excel commands work together: the `excel.open` command opens a new instance of Excel, then the `excel.addsheet` command adds a sheet named *New Sheet*, and the `excel.setvalue` command inserts *some entry* text into the cell at row 1, column 1.
 Then, similar actions are performed with a new sheet named *Another Sheet*.
 Finally, the `excel.activatesheet` command allows returning to the first sheet:

 ```G1ANT
 excel.open